angulardart/angular_components/README.md

-**Preview Release**
+# AngularDart Components
+## Preview Release

 These are the AngularDart components that Google uses to build many of its web applications.

+These components are a productive and stable set of widgets, contributed to by hundreds of Googlers.
+Being able to debug your apps across all layers in Dart, supporting tree shaking for minimal code size, and strict latency policies make them an excellent fit for AngularDart projects.

 Only a small fragment of all the components is available right now.
 We want developers to have an opportunity to play around with the package as soon as possible.

 * ✓ `<glyph>`